cj-mills/christianjmills/_posts/2021-3-24-Create-a-Shape-Key-Motion-Graphic-With-the-Blender-Python-API.md

 ### Second Shape Key

-The process for the second shape key is identical except it only move two of the inner vertices.
+The process for the second shape key is identical except it only moves two of the inner vertices.

 ![add-shape-key-2](..\images\shape-key-motion-graphic-bpy\add-shape-key-2v2.png)